This post is sponsored by Iowa Corn. I have been compensated for my work, but all opinions are my own. #IACornQuest

 - Drizzle olive oil over corn.
 Rub the oil all over the corn.
 Cook in a pan on a stovetop or grill over high heat until the corn is charred, about 8-10 minutes.
 Remove from heat and allow corn to cool slightly.
 Cut the corn kernels from the cob.
 Set aside.

-- Place pizza crust on baking sheet.
+- Place pizza crust on the baking sheet.
 Brush with melted butter.
 Top with Mozzarella cheese.
 Sprinkle to corn over the top.

 - Bake according to pizza dough package directions.